 In the above example, the stimulus is the contact with the hot pot.
 This contact causes a nerve impulse that will travel to the spinal cord via the sensory neurons.
-Other examples include an object (e.g. an insert) approaching your eye causing you to blink before you know it.
+Another example of a stimulus is an object (e.g. an insert) approaching your eye causing you to blink before you know it.

 These neurons carry the nerve impulse to the spinal cord.
 Similar to the interneuron and motor neuron, sensory neurons receive incoming impulses at the dendrites.
 The impulses move away from the cell body along the axon to the synaptic terminal where the impulse is sent to the next neuron (the interneuron) with the help of a neurotransmitter (acetylcholine).

 Interneurons (also known as relay neurons) are fully contained in the central nervous system (the spinal cord and the brain).
 The interneuron serves as the connection between the sensory neurons and the motor neurons.

 The synapse is a tiny space between two neurons.
 When an impulse gets to the end of one neuron and has to be sent down the next neuron, the synapse acts as a bridge.
 The signal arrives at the end of one neuron (close to the synapse) as an electrical signal, crosses the synapse as a chemical signal (with the help of a neurotransmitter known as acetylcholine released by the synaptic vesicles at the synaptic terminal) and continues as an electrical signal in the next neuron.

 In the 'hot pot' example above, motor neurons send nerve impulses away from the central nervous system to effector organs or muscle fibers.
 This causes the muscle fibers to contract, resulting in you snatching your hand away from the hot pot.